Algebraic vs. topological vector bundles on spheres: Introduction

-\begin{thmintro} The map ${\mathfrak R}_{2,Q_{11}}$ is surjective, i.e., every rank $2$ topological vector bundle on $Q_{11}$ admits an algebraic structure. \end{thmintro}
+\begin{thmintro} The map ${\mathfrak R}_{2,Q_{11}}$ is surjective, i.e., every rank $2$ topological vector bundle on $Q_{11}$ admits an algebraic structure.
+In particular, there exist indecomposable rank $2$ vector bundles on $Q_{11}$. \end{thmintro}

-\begin{remintro} With some additional analysis, it is possible to prove that ${\mathfrak R}_{r,Q_{2n-1}}$ is actually surjective for arbitrary $r$ and $n \leq 6$, but the case $r = 2$ and $n = 6$ is most interesting for reasons we now explain. \end{remintro}
+\begin{remintro} With some additional analysis, it is possible to prove that ${\mathfrak R}_{r,Q_{2n-1}}$ is actually surjective for arbitrary $r$ and $n \leq 6$. ``Stable" versions of results like Theorem \ref{thmintro:main} are classical \cite{Fossum}.
+There are also some unstable results for spheres of small dimension \cite{Moore}.
+From a modern point of view, all of these results are easy to establish; see for example the introduction of \cite{AsokFaselHopkins} for a discussion of the algebraizability problem for arbitrary smooth varieties of small dimension. \end{remintro}

-\begin{remintro} For a general smooth complex affine $X$ the map ${\mathfrak R}_{r,X}$ need not be either injective or surjective: injectivity can fail for $r = 1$ on smooth complex affine curves, and surjectivity can fail for $r = 1$ and smooth complex affine surfaces. \end{remintro}
+\begin{remintro} For a general smooth complex affine $X$ the map ${\mathfrak R}_{r,X}$ need not be either injective or surjective: injectivity can fail for $r = 1$ on smooth complex affine curves, and surjectivity can fail for $r = 1$ on smooth complex affine surfaces.
+Indeed, by Grauert's Oka-principle \cite{Grauert}, the classifications of analytic and topological vector bundles on a Stein manifold, e.g., a smooth complex affine variety, coincide.
+On the other hand, it follows from the long exact sequence in cohomology attached to the exponential sheaf sequence that smooth affine curves of positive genus have no non-trivial analytic line bundles, even though they have plenty of non-trivial algebraic line bundles. \end{remintro}

-\begin{remintro} It is an open problem to determine whether, when $X = {\mathbb P}^n$, $n \geq 4$, all rank $2$ vector bundles are algebraizable (see, e.g., \cite[Chapter 1 \S 6.5]{OSS}).
+\begin{remintro} One reason why the case $r = 2$ and $n = 6$ is especially interesting is as follows.
+It is an open problem to determine whether, when $X = {\mathbb P}^n$, $n \geq 4$, all rank $2$ vector bundles are algebraizable (see, e.g., \cite[Chapter 1 \S 6.5]{OSS}).
 There is a smooth surjective morphism $Q_{2n-1} \to {\mathbb P}^{n-1}$.
 While we do not know, e.g., whether all rank $2$ vector bundles on ${\mathbb P}^5$ are algebraizable, Theorem \ref{thmintro:main} implies that any rank $2$ topological complex vector bundle on ${\mathbb P}^5$ becomes algebraic after pullback to $Q_{11}$.
 The problem of whether the original bundle on ${\mathbb P}^5$ is algebraizable can then be viewed as a question in descent theory. \end{remintro}